"By Roxanne Nelson

 The influence of race on the pharmacokinetics of irinotecan has not been evaluated.

 The influence of renal impairment on the pharmacokinetics of irinotecan has not been evaluated.
 Therefore, caution should be undertaken in patients with impaired renal function.
-Irinotecan is not recommended for use in patients on dialysis [see Use In Specific Populations].
+CAMPTOSAR is not recommended for use in patients on dialysis [see Use in Specific Populations].

 Metastatic Colorectal Cancer

 First Line Therapy In Combination With 5-FU/LV: Studies 1 And 2